jat0021/GardenPi/README.md

-tankLevel
+GardenPi
 =========
+Full utility to manage many aspect of keeping a healthy and well tended garden Features include:
-Measure water level in capture tank using Atmega and Raspberry Pi
+*Measure water level in capture tank using Atmega and Raspberry Pi

+Features to be added:
+*Measure soil moisture
+*Automatically water sectors of garden to maintain proper soil moisture level

 Credits